binbashar/leverage/README.md

 from test_tasks import functional_tests, report_coverage
 ```

+## Known issues

+### Zsh Glob Patterns: "zsh: no matches found"
+If you use `zsh` as your shell and you need to pass arguments to a task in this way: `leverage state_import["import.json"]`, or this other way: `leverage outout["-json"]`, you might get the an error like this one: `zsh: no matches found: output[-json]`
+The problem in that case has to do with with the square brackets as zhs has glob patterns enabled by default which causes every input to be interpreted like that.

+The are a few workarounds to help with this:
+1. Escape the square brackets: `leverage state_import\["import.json"\]`
+2. Enclose the entire task between double quotes: `leverage "state_import[import.json]"`
+3. Disable glob patterns: `noglob leverage state_import["import.json"]`
+4. An improvement over the last point is to create an alias such as this one: `alias leverage='noglob leverage'`

+## Release Process
+* On every PR, a Github Action workflow is triggered to create/update a release draft.
+* The version number is determined by the labels of those PRs (major, minor, fix).
+* The release draft has to be manually published.
+This allows for any number of PR (features, fixes) to make the cut.
+* Once a release is published, another workflow is triggered to create and push the package to PyPi.

 ## Contributors/Contributing
 * Leverage CLI is based on Pynt: https://github.com/rags/pynt
 * Calum J. Eadie - pynt is preceded by and forked from [microbuild](https://github.com/CalumJEadie/microbuild), which was created by [Calum J. Eadie](https://github.com/CalumJEadie).

 ## License
 Leverage CLI is licensed under a [MIT license](http://opensource.org/licenses/MIT)